chainception/chainception.github.io/index.md

 permalink: /
 ---

-> A voyage through the ledger of trust, an attempt to unveil blockchain’s boundless promise through first principles.
+> Hello—I’m a research and investment analyst with a passion for data science, deeply curious about blockchain’s evolving landscape.
+These writings are my personal explorations, aiming to unpack blockchain’s boundless promise through first-principles analysis and quantitative rigor.
 Welcome — Discover my theses, research, analysis, and insights below:

 - **Thematic Research**